curso-r/kuber/README.md

   - [X] Vignettes and packagedown
   - [X] Reference to vignettes
   - [X] Documentation for auth
-  - [ ] Possibility to add project path as global option
+  - [X] Possibility to add project path as global option
+  - [X] Functions with plurals
 - Major 1.0.0
   - [ ] Automate auth creation
   - [ ] Install everything without sudo
-  - [ ] If a function fails, revert what happeded
+  - [ ] If a function fails, revert what happened
 - Major 2.0.0
   - [ ] Support for mac and windows
   - [ ] Automated testing